Video Footage Shows A Man Convicted Of Killing His Baby Punched In The Face In Court By A Family Member

 “Parker was such a sweetheart.
 He smiled all the time.
 He was just a happy baby.
 He wasn’t even three months old yet,” she said.

 She also commented upon her son’s sudden reaction to seeing the child’s killer walk into court.
 It seemed his rage towards Boes had gotten the better of him.
-While she knew her son was very upset, she had no idea that he was going to lunge at Boes when he came in or if it was something he’d planned.
+While she knew her son was very upset, she had no idea that he was going to lunge at Boes or if he had planned the attack ahead of time.

 “He’s going through some things.
 He’s upset anyway.
 That really upset him just to see him come out; I don’t know if he heard how much time he got or if he was just upset about his nephew.
 This is a horrible crime.”